 That's not even the worse of it, Warp Talons are usually hired to assassinate certain key enemies, how do they find them?
 The employer gives them an item precious to the target a locket, a watch, their old favorite toy, their mother's index finger, and the Hell Talons use that to teleport directly to their target.
 In other words, it doesn't matter where you run, where you hide, the Hell Talons will literally tear through another dimension to get to you...

-Forge fiends have potentially limitless ammo, that doesn't sound too bad right?
+Forge Fiends have potentially limitless ammo, which doesn't sound too bad right?
 However the means in which they create the ammo is the horrifying part.
 The Forgefiends literally devour anything on the battlefield, from metal to corpses, in order to gain resources for their mechanical intestines to use to create more warp powered shells.

-The most horrifying part about the daemon engines is their very creation, the Warp Smith's (The one who creates the monsters in the first place) chant about it sums it up.
-"Shackle the soul and forge the flesh.
+The Warp Smith (the one who creates the monsters in the first place) has this to say about them: "Shackle the soul and forge the flesh.
 Bind the machine and butcher the rest."

 There are two throwaway pieces of background in the current Tyranid Codex (i.e. rulebook) that are particularly horrifying: